LSSTDESC/star-challenge/cosmodc2-srd-sample/README.md

-### How to obtain the two-point measurements for the CosmoDC2 sample used in Prat, Zuntz, et al. with TXPipe
+# CosmoDC2: DESC SRD Y1-like sample

+In Prat, Zuntz (2022), we use a simple Gaussian simulation to test whether TXPipe can deliver accurate and precise two-point function measurements to the LSST Y1 requirements.
+The simulations were designed to be like the LSST Y1 data, as specified by the LSST DESC SRD.

+The generation of the sample is based on the method described in Giannantonio et al. (2008) and we describe the details here: https://github.com/LSSTDESC/star-challenge/tree/inference/gaussian-sims-srd-sample/generation.

+### Catalogs on nersc:

+## Instructions for running TXPipe

 The instructions below are for cori at nersc.